 |

-Coat of plates | This type consists of medium sized metal plates that are sewn onto an undercoat.
+| Coat of plates | This type consists of medium sized metal plates that are sewn onto an undercoat.
 It is an intermediate type of construction from the small scales, lamellae and rings of earlier armor types to full plate armor.
 Coat of plates is often confused with brigandine, but its plates are larger and the method of attaching them to the undercoat differs.
 It is the somewhat more primitive forerunner of brigandine. |

 |

-Brigandine | Brigandine armor consists of small to medium metal plates riveted into an undercoat, sometimes under an outer layer of leather.
+| Brigandine | Brigandine armor consists of small to medium metal plates riveted into a coat, with a lighter undercoat on the other (inner) side.
 The studs can be adjacent or overlapping.
 It is often labeled as the poor man's plate armor, though more flexible and quite effective overall.
-The name brigandine derives from brigand and is often confused with its modern equivalent of bandit, but brigand originally meant footsoldier, which is where the association comes from. |
+The name brigandine derives from brigand and is often confused with its modern equivalent of bandit, but brigand originally meant foot soldier, which is where the association comes from. |

 |

-Plated mail | As the name denotes, this type is a mix between plate and mail.
+| Plated mail | As the name denotes, this type is a mix between plate and mail.
 It is not a suit of armor where some parts are plate and others mail, but rather medium sized plates joined together by mail all over.
 The plates can be adjacent like in lamellar armor, or overlap like in laminar.
 This type is popular in Eastern Europe and the Middle East. |

 |

-Plate | Plate armor is made up from large plates, "lames", all custom made to fit specific parts of the body.
+| Plate | Plate armor is made up from large plates, "lames", all custom made to fit specific parts of the body.
 The plates are linked together by rivets and straps.
 If well-crafted it is superior to all other types.
 Average thickness of plate varies from 1 mm (limbs) through 2 mm (cuirass) and 3 mm (helmet).
-A Renaissance bullet-proof cuirass could be even thicker, in places some 4 mm or evene more.
+A Renaissance bullet-proof cuirass could be even thicker, in places some 4 mm or even more.
 Plate uses less material and can be made in less time than mail, however it requires relative advanced steel late medieval smithing technology to be able to craft large lames.
 A full suit must be made to fit the wearer snugly and this requires a very skilled smith.
 Thus it is more expensive than other armor types.
 Simpler plate armor variants like 'munitions' armor exist too, not covering the entire body and using inferior steel.
 These are less effective but cheaper, suitable for mass production. |

 |